miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 - Conflict: 2
 - Reward: 1

 On the lookout for a place to buy some goods, you find a bit of a run down establishment with a veiled sign out front displaying a different message for witches, and an internal domain means you enter a separate space than what a human would.
 The witch running the store is having some money troubles and needs to push sales quick, so she’s offering everything at half off and may add in a favor or two in the process.
-You can use this shop this one time to buy any Ingredients, Potions, Runes, or Relics priced at less than 6p, all at half price up to a total discount of no more than 25,000 Kiss equivalent, or no more than 3rp off arelic.
+You can use this shop this one time to buy any Ingredients, Potions, Runes, or Relics priced at less than 6p, all at half price up to a total discount of no more than 25,000 Kiss equivalent, or no more than 3rp off a relic.
 Can do both K and rp.

 Notes:
 + Note that potion sales are typically 50-200% more expensive than the listed base price shown in the magics, as that's the creation cost.